P-H-Wagner/gen/README.md

 Compile by running:

 ```
-cd $CMSSW_BASE/src/mc/gen
+cd $CMSSW_BASE/src/rds/gen
 scram b
 ```
 Now we have to create cfg files of the cff files, which are stored in the python subfoler.
 We do this by running cmsDriver.py **from the source directory of the CMSSW release**.
-The cff files have to be **at least two folders down with respect to the src directory**:
+The cff files have to be **at least two folders down with respect to the src directory**.
+The cmsDriver command can be found in cmsDriver.sh, make it executable and run it:

 ```
-cd $CMSSW_BASE/src
-cmsDriver.py mc/gen/python/B+_cff_template.py \
---fileout file:i mc/gen/B+_mc_production.root \
---mc \
---eventcontent RAWSIM \
---datatier GEN \
---conditions 106X_upgrade2018_realistic_v11_L1v1 \
---beamspot Realistic25ns13TeVEarly2018Collision \
---step GEN \
---geometry DB:Extended \
---era Run2_2018 \
---python_filename B+_cfg_template.py \
---no_exec \
---customise Configuration/DataProcessing/Utils.addMonitoring \
--n -1
+chmod +x cmsDriver.sh
+./cmsDriver dsmu hammer
 ```

 Proceed equivalently for the other cff files.
-Adapt conditions, beamspot, .. if necessary.
+Adapt cff file, target directory, conditions, beamspot, .. if necessary.

+IMPORTANT:
-IMPORTANT: Add the following lines at the end of the generated cfg file in order to enable random seeds when dividing into different jobs:
+Add the following lines at the end of the generated cfg file in order to enable random seeds when dividing into different jobs:
 ```
 from IOMC.RandomEngine.RandomServiceHelper import  RandomNumberServiceHelper
 randHelper =  RandomNumberServiceHelper(process.RandomNumberGeneratorService)